It’s a fact that the most expensive marketing strategies can and will often fail short of the simplest.

 Get more Facebook reviews

 Therefore, you’ll want to have as many positive reviews as possible there as well.
 The easiest way is to simply ask the people who follow you for a review if they’ve worked with you.
-If you want to take it one step further, you can always create a Facebook ad and target the people in your mailing list.
+If you want to take it one step further, you can always create a Facebook ad and target the people on your mailing list.

 3rd party websites

 Some prospective customers will skip Google and go directly to a review website.
 Yelp and TrustPilot are familiar names to anyone but there are many other 3rd party sites out there.
-Some of the are smaller and easier to navigate, while others deal with local business only.
-You can list your business on as many of these as you want.
-One thing to keep in mind is to make sure that you are under the right category.
-No point getting reviews if your plumbing business shows up in the food section.
-Customers with leaky pipes won’t check what’s on the menu first.
-Some good examples are HomeAdvisor.com and AngiesList.com.
-Additionally, you can make sure that your profile is complete with address, website, contact, and photos in line with your branding strategy.
+Some of them are smaller and easier to navigate, while others deal with local business only.

 There are two main ways of showing reviews on your website.
 The first is to simply use a widget that will pull reviews from 3rd parties like Google or Facebook.
 On one hand, this has the potential advantage of showing more reviews as they are sourced from multiple websites.